econia-labs/econia/doc/doc-site/docs/off-chain/rust-sdk.md

 This is a bit more complex than previous code.
 Let's inspect the `place_limit_order_user_entry` function.
-It's first argument, as all first arguments of functions in the `entry` module is the Econia contract address.
+Its first argument is the Econia package address, as is the case for all other functions in the `entry` module.
 Then comes two type arguments, base and quote.
-These are Aptos type arguments, you can see in the `init` function how to create a type argument, or look into the Aptos docs for more details.
+These are Aptos type arguments: see in the `init` function to review how they are created, or look into the Aptos docs for more details.
 Next we have the market ID which is a simple integer.
 Then comes the integrator.
 You can read more about integrators [here](../overview/incentives.md), but for now, we'll just set this to the Econia address.
-We then have side, size and price which are all pretty self-explanatory.
+We then have side, size, and price which are integer values.
+You can read more about these [here](https://github.com/econia-labs/econia/overview/orders.md#units-and-market-parameters).
-Next up is restrictions and self match behavior.
+Next up is [restrictions](../overview/matching#restrictions) and [self match behavior](../overview/matching#self-match-behavior).
 You can read more about each of these enums variants [here](https://github.com/econia-labs/econia/blob/6256710b2ebe306d2861e6d02d72f95373500ab6/src/move/econia/sources/market.move#L859-L942).

 ### Step 4: Set up account B